-Preschool hours are 9:00 a.m. to 12:00 noon.
-If children arrive before 9:00 AM, parents are required to remain with them until preschool begins.
-The Early Childhood directors and teachers will be at the preschool entrance doors greeting the children at 8:55 am.
-Please do not enter the classroom before 9:00am.
-This is teacher preparation time and/or pre-registered Early Morning Childcare.
-The teachers will be ready to greet you and your child at 9:00am.
-In the morning parents can choose either parking in the parking lot and walking their children into the building and go directly to the classroom or parents may use the carpool drop-off line (no carpool number is necessary in the morning) to drop off their child(ren) and a Weinstein JCC Faculty Member will walk the children directly to the classroom.
-This drop-off is ONLY available from 8:55 - 9:10 a.m.
+Preschool hours are 9:00 a.m. to 1:00 p.m. or 8:30 a.m. to 5:00 p.m.
+If children arrive before these times, parents are required to remain with them until preschool begins.
+The Early Childhood directors and teachers will be at the preschool entrance doors greeting the children at 8:20 am for Full Time children and 8:50 for Part Time children.
+Prior to these times is teacher preparation time.
+In the morning, parents can choose either parking in the parking lot and walking their children up to the building or parents may use the carpool drop-off line to drop off their child(ren) and a Weinstein JCC Faculty Member will walk the children directly to the classroom.
+This drop-off is ONLY available from 8:50 - 9:10 a.m.
 Parents or caregivers may not leave their car and come in.
 They must remain with the car.
-If your child arrives at school after 9:15 a.m., please use the main entrance of the Weinstein JCC and after dropping your child off, please report to the Early Childhood Office so attendance records can be updated.
+If your child arrives at school after 9:15 a.m., call Erin Cole at (804)545-8615 or Caroline Clark at (804)545-8661.